emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ce-en.md

   *Default*: `[]`

-  An HTTP Headers when pushing to Push Gateway.<br/>
+  A list of HTTP Headers when pushing to Push Gateway.<br/>
 For example, <code> { Authorization = "some-authz-tokens"}</code>